 This keto marble cake is a moist almond flour pound cake with chocolate and vanilla layers.
-Plus, it’s a healthy marble cake for you with no sugar, no gluten, no dairy and only 3.8 grams net carbs per slice!
+Plus, it’s a healthy marble cake for you with no sugar, no gluten, no dairy, and only 3.8 grams of net carbs per slice!
 Keep reading to learn more.

 How to make a marble cake?